EdDataScienceEES/tutorial-orla03/index.md

 ```
 <center> <img src="{{ site.baseurl }}/figures/Diff-int.png" alt="Img" style="width: 800px;"/> </center>

-Answers to the Questions:
+**Answers to the Questions:**

-1. Intuitively, when we move to 99% intervals, we are predicting a larger interval in which there is 99% probability the predicted value lies in the interval,
+1. Intuitively, when we move to 99% confidence intervals, the interval will be **LARGER** because we are now wanting to be more confident that the estimate is going to lie within the interval,
-therefore the interval will be LARGER.
+hence these will become wider.

-2. The larger confidence interval implies less precision in the estimates made by the model.
+2. A larger confidence interval implies greater uncertainty about the true value of the estimate lying within a specific range of values.
+This essentially means that there is less precision, higher confidence that the value specifically lies in a certain range and so a wider range of possible values.

 {% endcapture %}
 {% include reveal.html button="Click for the answer" content=reveal %}

+<a name="section5"></a>

+## Conclusion

 Well done, you've successfully completed the tutorial, happy coding!

 Hopefully you can now feel confident in your ability to:

-##### - Understand the use of confidence intervals and how to construct them
+##### - Understand the use of confidence intervals and how to construct them for simple linear models
 ##### - Manually find a confidence interval
 ##### - Plot regressions and confidence intervals in ggplot2
 ##### - Know the difference between confidence and prediction intervals

 <center> <img src="{{ site.baseurl }}/images/tree.png" alt="Img" style="width: 500px;"/> </center>

-We can also provide some useful links, include a contact form and a way to send feedback.

 For more on `ggplot2`, read the official <a href="https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf" target="_blank">ggplot2 cheatsheet</a>.

-Everything below this is footer material - text and links that appears at the end of all of your tutorials.

 <hr>
 <hr>